American Presbyterian Medical Mission at Weixian, Shandong: Dr. LeRoy Heimburger

 Dr. Heimburger joined Dr. Roys in 1913, a year before Dr. Roys left for Jinan, at the Weixian mission.
 It would be Dr. Heimburger that would actually raise the funds necessary for the construction of a hospital.
 While the application to the China Medical Board of the Rockefeller Foundation failed, its failure was a learning point for the Board of Foreign Missions.
 The application was rejected in large part due to the Foundation’s view that the current mission at Weixian lacked support from the Board of Foreign Missions.
-This realization strengthened the cause of doctors like Dr. Heimburger when the Presbyterian Church embarked on a fundraising campaign that would result in over $10,000 dollars being donated from Shadyside Presbyterian Church in Pittsburgh in 1917.
+This realization strengthened the cause of doctors like Dr. Heimburger when the Presbyterian Church embarked on a fundraising campaign that would result in over $10,000 being donated from Shadyside Presbyterian Church in Pittsburgh in 1917.
 With some money in place, plans were drawn out for the hospital later that year.

 And yet, after this initial donation of money, funds were not forthcoming.
 Dr. Heimburger became increasingly upset with the church as a result.
 In a letter to church leadership in 1919, Dr. Heimburger complained about the inadequate support given to medical missionaries and the low status that they held in the eyes of the mission community:

 Soon after this letter, Dr. Heimburger started to receive more funds for the construction of a new hospital with improved facilities.
-In 1922, Dr. Heimburger received another donation from the Shadyside Presbyterian Church for $35,000 dollars.
+In 1922, Dr. Heimburger received another donation from the Shadyside Presbyterian Church for $35,000.
 With the necessary funds in place, construction on what would be known as the Shadyside Presbyterian Hospital began and was completed in 1925 at the Weixian mission.